keesschollaart81/vscode-home-assistant/README.md

 # Things to do / up for grabs

 - [ ] Go to Definition for entities, scripts and automations
-- [ ] Render Jinja2 template locally (like/via CLI?) in preview pane
 - [ ] Autocomplete !secrets
 - [ ] Check local config with HA Server